 And does Adam Schiff get held accountable by the mainstream media?

-Well, Durham, unlike the Inspector General Horowitz, Durham has the ability, his his purview goes well beyond just the DOJ and the FBI.
+Well, Durham, unlike the Inspector General Horowitz, Durham has the ability, his purview goes well beyond just the DOJ and the FBI.

 So in many ways, Horowitz was in a bubble, nor does he have the ability to convene a grand jury and indict.

-Why, you know, where's the equal justice under the law, Congressman?
+You know, where's the equal justice under the law, Congressman?

 Yeah, there needs to be.

-And look, I mean, I I have the full utmost respect for our intelligence agencies, but there were serious problems within those intelligence agencies, and we've already uncovered some of it.
+And look, I mean, I have the full utmost respect for our intelligence agencies, but there were serious problems within those intelligence agencies, and we've already uncovered some of it.

-Devin Nunes, as you you alluded to, started to expose this, and that were that there were people within those agencies that were using their badge, their privilege uh as members of our intelligence agencies to carry out uh their dislike of Donald Trump, to use you know, as they called it the insurance policy.
+And that were that there were people within those agencies that were using their badge, their privilege as members of our intelligence agencies to carry out their dislike of Donald Trump, to use, as they called it, the insurance policy.

-Uh when you when you have a badge, you check your political views at the door, and you're there to just carry out the laws and administer justice, and that's not what some of those people were doing, and it gives everybody else a black eye.
+When you have a badge, you check your political views at the door, and you're there to just carry out the laws and administer justice.

-And so I would hope that they go back and and name names and put people in jail who abused their power uh to try to literally take out a sitting president at the time a candidate for president, and now to this day, still some of it that are using their positions of power to try to take out a sitting president just because they disagree with his views, not because he did anything wrong, but because he got elected in 2016 and they're scared to death because the Democrat field is so weak.
+And now to this day, still some that are using their positions of power to try to take out a sitting president just because they disagree with his views, not because he did anything wrong, but because he got elected in 2016 and they're scared to death because the Democrat field is so weak.

-I mean, even John Kerry, For goodness sake is talking now about getting in the race.
+I mean, even John Kerry, for goodness sake, is talking now about getting in the race.

-How how much Joe Biden feel?
+How much Joe Biden feel?

 Yeah, that was very entertaining when he said not effing true.